 After last weeks review of Cuban Car Culture, it seems that I am making a habit of reviewing books by Tom Cotter but I think that this is one busy automobile writer.

-Yet the books could not be more different than one another.
+Yet Route 66 Barn Find Road Trip could not be more different.
 For starters Michael Alan Ross brings his camera along on this trip along the Mother Road that the author and photographer made driving a 1939 Ford woodie.
 And while I admire them for their choice of chariot, I am in awe of their attempt is a classic car that while certainly within the spirit of the enterprise would be a challenge given the length of the trip— 3,133 miles—and vehicle age.
 On this two and one-half month journey they looked at more than 7000 barn finds, many of which (I will bet) will look the same as they did on this trip many years later.
 Such is the nature of road trips and barn finds too.

 The design of the book is different tool funkier, while still beautifully produced and seems more suitable to the format that the authors has written the book.
 The format of Route 66 Barn Finds is different because it reads like a journal and it’s as if you’re in the backseat of that beautiful woodie as it bounces down Route 66, with both driver and navigator constantly of the alert for hidden automotive gems that may be lurking behind a fence or in a salvage yard.